 A death must be registered in the district in which it occurred and should be registered within five days unless the coroner is involved.
 However, details of the death may be given to any registrar who will then forward them on to the relevant registration office.
 This registration by declaration may cause a delay to the funeral arrangements as the burial or cremation forms will have to be posted out by the registering office.

-You can make an appointment to register a death:
+You can make an appointment to register a death by phone:

 Quick burials and out-of-hours contact